batis-tech/car-renting-app/README.md

 # Renter Line

- Renter Line is a car renting portal that has multiaccess for users to rent a car and for providers to share thier cars Through out the portal you can allocate your desired car and select the right price for you. this projoct was generated with [Rails 6](https://github.com/rails/rails) version 6.1.4.1 and Tailwind CSS framework  [Tailwind](https://github.com/tailwindlabs/tailwindcss).
+ Renter Line is a car renting portal that has multiaccess for users to rent a car and for providers to share their cars Through out the portal you can allocate your desired car and select the right price for you. this projoct was generated with [Rails 6](https://github.com/rails/rails) version 6.1.4.1 and Tailwind CSS framework  [Tailwind](https://github.com/tailwindlabs/tailwindcss).

 # featuers
 - Two registration models for users and providers